 Pros and cons- Originally, CSST was touted as a safety improvement.
 Because it’s flexible, it tends to hold up better in earthquakes and tornadoes, and there are fewer joints, so leakage of gas from joints is less likely.
 Also, it can be installed much more quickly.
-In areas that have earthquakes but don't have many lightning strikes, CSST may indeed be safer than the old method of piping gas- rigid black iron pipe.
+In areas that have earthquakes but don't have many lightning strikes, CSST may indeed be safer than the old method of piping gas- rigid steel pipe.
 But in areas like Lubbock where earthquakes are rare, and lightning anything but, big problems have been occurring.
 Lightning strikes at or near a house can cause metallic systems in a house to become energized.
 Differences in voltage between the systems can cause sparks which can burn holes in CSST.
 Since it is carrying gas, fires have resulted.
 In 2012 a home in Lubbock was struck by lightning which ruptured a CSST gas line in the home, causing an explosion.
-The home owner and a friend were in the garage when the lightning strike occurred.
+The home owner and a friend were in the garage when the explosion occurred.
 The owner was injured and his friend, Brennen Teel, was killed.
 Lubbock Assistant Fire Marshall Lt.
 Elliot Eldredge was quoted as saying "What we're seeing now is that sometimes there's some issues with corrugated stainless steel tubing that gets breached during the lightning strike and then you have a natural gas-fed fire".
-What are the odds of this happening to your house?
-They are fairly low, however the International Fire Chiefs Association has stated that in an area with a high incidence of lightning, (Like Lubbock), the use of CSST for gas piping may increase the likelihood of fires by 10 times compared to houses that don't have CSST.
-Also, the Lubbock Fire Marshall has stated that Lubbock gets an average of 10 direct lightning strike each month.
-If you think that lightning strikes are among those rare occurrences that only happen to the other guy, be sure and read the last paragraph of this blog.
+CSST is no longer approved for new construction in Lubbock unless it’s the “Flash Shield” type.
+What are the odds of this happening to any single house with CSST?
+I’ve never seen any odds published, but they appear to be pretty low.
+Of course, that’s little consolation if you house ends up being one of the one’s that is affected.
+If you think that lightning strikes are among those rare occurrences that only happen to the other guy, be sure and read the last paragraph of this article.
 Every once in a while these things happen to us too.

-What to do if you have CSST- For people who have CSST gas lines, replacing them with rigid iron piping is an option, but that would involve some expense (typically many hundreds up to as much as 8 thousand dollars or so).
-If CSST lines are kept, the CSST should not be run next to any metal (air conditioning ducts, metal pipes, household wiring, etc.) and it should be grounded to the house electrical ground.
+What to do if you have CSST- For people who have CSST gas lines, replacing them with rigid steel piping is an option, but that would involve some expense (typically in the hundreds to 3 or 4 thousand dollars).
+If CSST lines are kept, the CSST should not be run next to any metal (air conditioning ducts, metal pipes, etc.) and it should be grounded to the house electrical ground.
 This may lessen the risk, but it won’t completely eliminate it.
-The house in Lubbock where Mr. Teel was killed had gas piping that was properly grounded.
-Rigid iron pipe has been tested and found to hold up extremely well, even in direct lightning strikes.
-It appears that the risk of fire from CSST is highest in houses that have metal factory built fireplaces with a metal chimney flue and a gas log lighter down at the firebox.
+The house in Lubbock where the Mr. Teel was killed had gas piping that was properly grounded.
+Rigid steel pipe has been tested and found to hold up extremely well, even in direct lightning strikes.
+It appears that the risk of fire from CSST is highest in houses that have metal factory built fireplaces with a metal flue and a gas log lighter down at the firebox.
 Chimneys stick high up into the sky and, as you know, lightning likes tall objects.
-Given Lubbock's general lack of very tall trees, chimneys are very attractive to lightning in this region.
 A strike here will easily travel down the metal flue to the gas log lighter.
-And just like that you've got lightning in your gas piping system (whether it's grounded where it enters the house or not).
-A neighbor reported that he saw lightning hit the chimney of the house where Mr. Teel died.
+And just like that you've got lightning in your gas piping system (whether it's grounded where it enters the house, or not).
+A neighbor reported that he saw lightning hit the chimeny of the house where the Mr. Teel died.
 By removing the fireplace log lighter and the gas line feeding it from the fireplace area you can avoid this scenario, and it won’t cost a lot of money.
 Of course you'll have to find a different way to start a fire in your fireplace, but you may avoid a fire in your attic.
 Besides CSST and metal fireplaces, another bad mix appears to be the use of CSST in attics that have foam insulation.
 This is the insulation that is sprayed onto the underside of the roof decking, and it was the type in use at the house where the Lubbock man died.
-Foam insulation often yields an attic that is fairly airtight, (attic vents are not usually installed because the entire attic is insulated from above).
-A CSST line in the attic was breached during the lightning strike, (in 3 places no less), but the resulting fire likely became starved for oxygen.
-Of course, the natural gas would have continued pouring into the attic through the damage holes because it’s under pressure.
+Foam insulation often yields an attic that is fiarly airtight, (attic vents are not always installed because the entire attic is insulated from above).
+A CSST line in the attic was breached during the lightning strike but the resulting fire likely became starved for oxygen.
+Of course, the natural gas would have continued pouring into the attic through the damage hole because it’s under pressure.
 Without any attic vents the natural gas had no way to escape.
 When the attic fold down stairs were opened, oxygen rushed in and created the deadly explosion.